slow-session/wellington.session.nz/index.md

 If you are relatively new to playing this music, come along right at the start.
 The pace usually picks up as the evening progresses, so if you are already fluent in tunes, come along after 8:30.
 Of course, we'd be happy to have experienced players playing **slowly** earlier on as well!

+You can see a list of some of the tunes that get played at the session including those we've been learning in the slow part of the session in our <a href="/current_tunes/">Tunes</a> page.

 {::nomarkdown}
 <img alt="NEW!" src="/images/new.gif" border=0 height="48" width="48"> We add new tunes reasonably often - you can check those out in our <a href="/latest/">Latest Tunes</a> page.